 Not at this time.
 UMass Amherst Google Mail is currently available only to undergraduate students.
 A separate version of Apps at UMass Amherst, featuring Google Drive, Calendar, and Sites, but not Google Mail, has been available to all faculty, staff, and graduate students since August 13, 2013.

-For questions, please check our Google Apps Quick Guide and Troubleshooting Tips or visit the Google Apps Support Site.
+For questions, please check our Troubleshooting Tips or visit the Google Apps Support Site.
 We encourage instructors and staff to explore Google Apps in their work, but we are currently not offering formal assistance for the instructional or business use of Apps at UMass Amherst.

 There is no quota, you have unlimited storage.